Skip to main content Skip to footer

 Easy-to-use one-page business plan template

-In this article, we’ll show you how to use a one-page business plan to create a robust foundation for your business and share some ready-to-use business plan templates.
+In this article, we’ll show you how to use a one-page business plan template to create a stronger foundation for your business.
+We’ll also share examples, tips, and ways monday.com’s AI Work Platform can help you turn business planning into a more connected workflow.

 Get the template